orchidhq/Orchid/docs/src/orchid/resources/wiki/user-manual/getting-started/site-config.md

 ```

 1) Set the base URL to be prepended to all generated links.
 Plugins can provide various helpers for generating base
-    URLs, such as the {{ anchor('OrchidNetlify') }} plugin looking up the proper base URL for Netlify CI branch preview
+    URLs, such as the {{ anchor('orchid-netlify-feature') }} plugin looking up the proper base URL for Netlify CI branch preview
     or production builds.
 2) Set the default theme to use for your site.
 3) Theme options come from `theme` or from an object at the theme's `key`.
 When using multiple themes, you may want to